42 Essential AI Terms You need to know:

 GPT:

-GPT, or Generative Pre-trained Transformer, is a state-of-the-art language model that uses transformer architecture and pre-training techniques to generate human-like text based on given input.
+GPT, or Generative Pre-trained Transformer, is a state-of-the-art language model that uses transformer architecture and pre-training techniques to generate human-like text based on a given input.

 GPT-3: